whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 &#8220;Do not dismiss them,&#8221; Heitor said. &#8220;They are well trained, and their combat marksmanship is most effective.
 Their guns could kill far too many of us if we were foolish enough to attack them.
 It would be a great kindness to Cass Merides to do that.
 This talk is idle.&#8221;

 Humanos are well trained to read voices.
 Siscozo, not for the first time, heard in Heitor&#8217;s speech the overtones of a cold and assured killer.
-Yet Heitor, despite his ferocity, thought always with discipline.
+Yet Heitor, despite his ferocity, thought always with deliberate discipline.
 Siscozo&#8217;s boastful quarrelsomeness impressed the Dun not at all.
 Which suited Siscozo well: he had invested many hours in making Heitor think him a talented braggart.

 The talent, at least, was genuine.